steppedreckoner/TowerDefense/ReadMe.txt

 Known Issues:
 -Loading invalid maps crashes the game.
 -Map files won't save unless ".txt" is manually entered.
+-Items are drawn over game pause menu.

 To Do:

+-Game pause menu is not clickable if a tower or AOE is selected.

--Rework Game update mathod so that enemies are drawn above towers, but AOEs are still above enemies.
+-Rework Game update method so that enemies are drawn above towers, but AOEs are still above enemies.

 -Clean up update method in Player class.